What is Orientation and why do I need to attend?

 Orientation is a time for you to acclimate to the campus, meet your peers and ask questions.
 Some Orientation events are required and others are optional; at all of them, you'll explore the resources, traditions, and opportunities available to you with the help of upper-class student Orientation Leaders.
-There will be everything from floor meetings in your residence hall to dialogue with your orientation leaders to programs about multiculturalism.
-The schedule of events has been posted and will be updated frequently.
+The schedule of workshops, traditions, and events will be live later in the summer.

 Some of the first people you will meet when you arrive at Mount Holyoke are Orientation Leaders.
 They are upper-class students carefully chosen to assist in Orientation.
 Think of them as your ambassadors to the MHC community.
 They can answer many of your questions about academic, residential, and extracurricular concerns.
 They will assist you in every way possible in adjusting to MHC life.